GerHobbelt/owemdjee/README.md

     - ~~[pithy](https://github.com/johnezang/pithy)~~
       + **removed**; reason: see `fast-lzma2` above.
 LZ4 either overtakes this one or is on par (anno 2022 AD) and I don't see a lot happening here, so the coolness factor is slowly fading...
     - [shoco](./shoco) -- a fast compressor for short strings
-    - ~~[snappy](./snappy) -- [Snappy](https://github.com/google/snappy) is a compression/decompression library.
+    - ~~[Snappy](https://github.com/google/snappy) -- a compression/decompression library.
 It does not aim for maximum compression, or compatibility with any other compression library; instead, it aims for very high speeds and reasonable compression.~~
       + **removed**; reason: see `fast-lzma2` above.
 LZ4 either overtakes this one or is on par (anno 2022 AD) and I don't see a lot happening here, so the coolness factor is slowly fading.
 See also [How do I decide between LZ4 and Snappy compression?](https://stackoverflow.com/questions/67537111/how-do-i-decide-between-lz4-and-snappy-compression)
     - ~~[squash](https://github.com/quixdb/squash)~~
       + **removed**; reason: see `fast-lzma2` above.
 LZ4 either overtakes this one or is on par (anno 2022 AD).